AryWilson/PlanetarySystemViewer/README.md

 ## Controls

+ - Use the scroll to zoom in or out
+ - Click and drag the mouse around the screen to change the orientation
  - In the planetary view, click on a planet to navigate to it
  - Hit the space key to return to the planetary view
  - Press r to randomize the scene or the planet